exlskills/course-python-introduction/03_Functions/01_Introduction to functions/00_Motivation/index.md

 3. Code that executes inside the function.
 4. Return statement that sends back information.

-In the next slide, we explore what each of the pieces looks like
+In the next slide, we explore what each of the pieces looks like!!

 <div data-datacamp-exercise data-lang="r" data-height="500">